RazielMoesch/FireDetector/README.md

 ## Usage

-You can use the model to detect fire by running the 'FireDetector.detect' method in the 'inference.py' script
+You can use the model to detect fire by running the 'DetectFire.detect' method in the 'inference.py' script

+First instanciate the 'DetectFire()' class as something like: 'detector'

+Then run the method as such: detector.detect(image_path)

+The 'detect' method has other parameters such as 'graph_data' and 'threshold'

+## Examples

+example1.py demonstrates using the 'detect' method to get the highest score

+example2.py demonstrates using the 'detect' method to get all the scores and bounding boxes above the threshold

 ## Requirements